OstermD/EAIK/README.md

 </figure>

 The current implementation supports automatic derivation of solutions for the following 6R and 3R manipulators, as well as their mirrored version (switched base and endeffector).
-In addition, we allow the user to solve arbitrary nR manipulators that, by locking individual joints, corrspond to one of the above kinematic families.
+In addition, we allow the user to solve arbitrary nR manipulators that, by locking individual joints, corrspond to one of the below kinematic families.

 <br>
 <figure figcaption align="center">